-The ITC Program is a part of the Integrative, Religious, and Intercultural Studies Department within GVSU's Brooks College of Interdisciplinary Studies.
+The ITC Program is a part of The School of Interdisciplinary Studies.
 It is the mission of this program to provide students with an opportunity to discover and build new knowledge of people within different groups.
 This includes: different cultures, languages, classes, genders, sexual orientations, sexual identities, races, abilities, ethnic backgrounds, religions, and other diversity groups of the United States and across the globe.

 Our mission also includes teaching students skills to respond respectfully and effectively to people in a manner that recognizes, affirms, and values the worth of individuals, families, and communities.
 We do this by combining theoretical understanding and practical tools gained through experiential learning.

 We are located in 229 LOH on GVSU's Allendale Campus.

 Classes in ITC are taught by a range of excellent faculty who are committed to putting students first.

 Intercultural Communication are the beliefs, values, and skills used for cultural awareness and an understanding of how to use those beliefs, values, and skills to communicate and collaborate effectively within and across professional and community settings.

 - Awareness of the historical, social, and cultural circumstances that create systematic oppression and how those systems impact policy and practice in workplace, educational, and community-based settings.

 - To have productive and successful professional spaces, there must be an investment in equity, diversity, inclusion, and non-hierarchical relationships.

 - Knowledge making is written, verbal, visual, digital, non-verbal, and non-alphabetic.
 By studying how knowledge is made, one is learning how to effectively communicate based on different audiences and for different purposes.